Canning Stock Route Experience. North to South. 24 Nights. Alice Springs to Uluru/Ayers Rock

 You will be on the actual Canning Stock Route for 17 days on this tour.
 Camp among the sand dunes, near the historic wells and under the desert oaks and bloodwood trees.
 See the unique desert wildlife and plants.
 You will learn that there's much more to the desert than just sand.

-Starting in Alice Springs with a night at Lasseters Crowne Plaza Hotel and included dinner, we make our way West for two days on the Tanami Track.
+Starting in Alice Springs with a night at The Desert Palms Villas and included dinner at Lasseters, we make our way West for two days on the Tanami Track.
 Turning South on the Canning, we count down the Wells from number 51 all the way to number 1 (including the "extra wells" - track conditions & restrictions permitting), and over the 1000+ sand dunes.

 The mix of sand dunes, salt pans, rock escarpments, and shining spinifex grasslands will have you in awe of the ever-changing beauty of the landscape.